The Bankrate promise

-The process to get a VA loan can take longer compared to conventional loans since there are additional documentation requirements as part of the appraisal and inspection process.
+The process to get a VA loan can take longer than that of conventional loans since there are additional documentation requirements as part of the appraisal and inspection process.
 However, borrowers who qualify for a VA loan will get more favorable terms than they would with a conventional mortgage or FHA loan, which can save thousands of dollars throughout the lifetime of the loan.